-In addition to ensuring our robust safeguarding procedures, displays around the academy and training are of the highest standard and support the school to ensure that staff remain vigilant and have the opinion that ‘it could happen here’, we also recognise the need to safeguard our pupils through the education and the curriculum within school.
+In addition to our safeguarding curriculum, we also ensure that robust safeguarding procedures, displays around the academy and training are of the highest standard and support the school to ensure that staff remain vigilant and have the opinion that ‘it could happen here’.

 We have a number of interventions in place to support the social, emotional and mental health needs of pupils.
 These included ELSA interventions, Healthy Minds resources, and recommendations from outside agencies.
 Where a pupil needs further specialist support we will make a referral to Healthy Minds or access therapeutic support.